-- True Art Is Incomprehensible: One part of the book discusses an entertaining aversion to demonstrate the importance of context: An enormous square of canvas with two tiny right triangles at the center of the top and bottom edges.
+- True Art Is Incomprehensible: In-Universe.
+One part of the book discusses an entertaining aversion to demonstrate the importance of context: An enormous square of canvas with two tiny right triangles at the center of the top and bottom edges.
 Its name?
 The Big N, which is in fact precisely what the painting is.

 - Unmoving Plaid: Scott McCloud’s Author Avatar wears this on his jacket.

 - In the first two books, the size of the boxes never change no matter how big McCloud is drawn.
 Nothing about them does.
 This changes in Making, and the boxes are also seen being stretched and squished in proportion to him at one point.
 There's even a panel demonstrating perspective where the boxes on his sleeves change directions to accommodate his arms.

 - Wall of Text: Parodied to make a point in chapter 3 of "Making Comics" (The Power Of Words).
 The chapter starts with Scott spouting out a giant word balloon stuffed with enough text to fill up more than half of the page explaining the importance of using both words and pictures in comics, concluding with a small panel that says to find a "—balance between the two."